cgranell/notebook/books/books-i-read.md

 2. (...)
 Raspberry Pi: A Quick-Start Guide, 2nd Edition, by Maik Schmidt, The Pragmatic Bookshelf, 2014.
 1. (...)
 [Geospatial Analysis: a comprehensive guide to principles, techniques and software tools](http://www.spatialanalysisonline.com/), by Michael de Smith, Mike Goodchild, and Paul Longley, 5th edition, Dec 2014
 2. (...)
 [Humanities Data in R](http://humanitiesdata.org/), by Taylor Arnold and Lauren Tilton.
 Springer, 2015
 1. (2017) Research in the wild, by Yvonne Roger and Paul Marshall.
-Morgan and Claypool Publishers, 2017
+Morgan and Claypool Publishers, 2017.
+See [notes](books-notes.md#research-in-the-wild)
 2. (2017) Neuroeducacion para padres, by Nora Rodriguez.
 Ediciones B, 2016
 1. (2017) [Code and The City](https://www.routledge.com/Code-and-the-City/Kitchin-Perng/p/book/9781138922112), by Rob Kitchin and Sung-Yueh Perng, Routledge (Eds), 2016.
 See [notes](books-notes.md#code-and-the-city)
 3. (2017) Mobile Sensors and Context-aware Computing, by Manish J. Gajjar.
 Morgan Hauffmann Publishers, 2017.
 See [notes](books-notes.md#mobile-sensors-context-aware-computing)